ourcodeinc/ActiveDocumentation-webapp/README.md

 ```

-## tagJson.txt
+## tagTable.json

-There is also another json file named `tagJson.txt`.
+There is also another json file named `tagTable.json`.
 In this file we store information about tags.
 Here is an example for this file:

 ```javascript
 [